Jinyu-Luo/jinyuluo.github.io/README.md

 - **MSc., Biostatistics**
   *University of Toronto* (_October 2024_)

-- **BBSc., Statistical Specialist in Cognitive Psychology, Minor in Computer Science**
+- **BSc., Statistical Specialist in Cognitive Psychology, Minor in Computer Science**
   *University of Toronto* (_June 2023_)

 ---